-Yellowing of the eyes might happen for many reasons, including these:
+Yellowing of your eyes might happen for many reasons, including:

 Hepatitis is when your liver becomes inflamed.
-Often, the cause is a virus that infects liver cells, such the hepatitis A, B, or C viruses.
-The infection may be short-lived (acute) or long-term (chronic), which means it lasts for at least 6 months.
+Often, the cause is a virus that infects liver cells, such the hepatitis A, B, or C. The infection may be short-lived (acute) or long-term (chronic), which means it lasts for at least 6 months.

 Think of bile ducts like drainpipes.
 They carry the fluid from your liver to your gallbladder (where it’s stored) and then to the small intestine.
 If bile ducts are blocked by gallstones, bilirubin builds up in your blood.
 That causes the whites of your eyes to turn yellow.

 Some rare liver diseases can also block bile ducts.